Saint Patrick's Breastplate: Translations and adaptations

-John Colgan published a Latin translation in his Acta Triadis Thaumaturgae (1647).
+Inishowen-born Roman Catholic priest John Colgan published an Ecclesiastical Latin literary translation in his Acta Triadis Thaumaturgae (1647).

 In the early 19th century, Irish scholars George Petrie and John O'Donovan misanalyzed the first word atomruig as containing Temur, for Temoria or Tara.
 This is followed by James Clarence Mangan (1803–1849), whose translation begins "At Tarah to-day, in this awful hour, I call on the Holy Trinity!".
 The literal translation by Todd 1864 recognized this error and gives the translation "I bind to myself to-day".

 In 1889, the prayer was adapted into the hymn I Bind Unto Myself Today by C. F. Alexander.
 A number of other adaptations have been made.

 Several different modern English versions of the prayer can be found.
 For example, some render the beginning atomruig indiu of each major section more freely as "I clasp unto my heart today" rather than the literal "I bind/join to myself today."

 Various other trivial variants are found, such as the verse "Against spells of women, and smiths, and druids" as "Against spells of witches and smiths and wizards".

 There is another class of free or poetic translations which deviate from the original meaning, e.g. replacing the verse "Christ in the fort, Christ in the chariot seat, and Christ in the poop [deck]" with "Christ when I lie down, Christ when I sit down, Christ when I arise."

+Scholar of recent Scottish Gaelic literature Ronald Black has praised Father Allan MacDonald's work of Christian poetry Adhram Thu, Adhbhar Mo Bhith ("I Worship You, O Cause of My Being") as, "A powerful hymn of the St. Patrick's Breastplate type."

 Catholic prayer cards which have popularized this prayer feature a truncated version in the interest of space.